DeForestt/aflat/Docs.md

 ```bash
 aflat make <project name>
 ```
 The project name is will be the name of the directory that will be created.
 It will create a head, src, and bin directory.
 The head directory will contain the header files for the project.
 The src directory will contain the source files for the project.
 The bin directory will contain the compiled object files for the project.
-It will also create an aflat.cfg file which will contain settings for the compiler.
+It will also create an `aflat.cfg` file using an INI format for build settings and dependencies.

 ## Building a Project
 The project can be built with the following syntax: